BovineBeta/Incredibox-IOS/README.md

 ![PWA](https://user-images.githubusercontent.com/83176414/185727186-3383df2c-8b82-4b43-8f69-4fc3f23f7590.png)

 Unfortunately, orientation is not supported on IOS PWA.
 So the PWA can't keep landscape.
+We need to keep the phone landscape or we can't play the game.
 ~~~json
 //IOS PWA doesn't support
 "orientation": "landscape",